-On July 13, 1944 the German command enacted the order for Jews not to leave the city of Rhodes and surrounding villages where they were displaced because of Allied bombings.
-On July 18, Germans prescribed that every male Jew aged over 16 must present himself at the Italian Air Force command, in the new city, with identity cards and work permits.
-After gathering every man under false pretences and without letting them get out, the German command invited Jewish women and children to present themselves in the next 24 hours.
-On July 20, 1944 the whole community was already in German hands, being unable to get out.
-Only about fifty Jews of neutral Turkish citizenship were released under pressure from the Turkish consul - on the basis of the neutrality of his country.
+On July 13, 1944, the German command and the Italian administration issued a decree ordering Jews not to leave the city of Rhodes and, if they had, to remain solely in certain mandated villages of the interior.
+On July 18, the Germans ordered all male Jews age over 16 to present themselves at the Italian Air Force headquarters with their identity cards and work permits.
+After successfully gathering all the men by this ruse, the German command then invited Jewish women and children to present themselves in the next 24 hours.
+By July 20, 1944, the entire Jewish community was in German hands, and unable to escape.
+Only 42 Jews with Turkish citizenship were released under pressure from the Turkish consul - on the basis of the neutrality of his country.

-The freighters were bound to Piraeus harbour.
-The crossing was terrible: none could get out from below deck to catch some fresh air, heat was suffocating, there were no toilets, no way to keep personal hygiene, most passengers were seized by malaise.
-According to testimonies, a dozen people died during the crossing.
-After many hours, the freighters docked in the small harbour of Kos, where a fourth ship with the Jews who had been arrested there joined the others three.
-The terrible travel ended on July 31, 1944.
-Captives were brought by truck to Haidari prison, where they were brutally interrogated and fondled by their persecutors, who were looking for coins and jewels.
-More captives died during their permanence in Haidari prison, for lack of drugs or savage beatings.
+The boats were bound for the port of Piraeus.
+After many hours, they docked in the small harbor of Kos where a fourth ship, carrying Jews who had been arrested there, joined the transport.
+Their terrible journey ended on July 31, 1944.
+The prisoners were brought by truck to Haidari prison, where they were brutally interrogated and mauled by their persecutors, who were looking for coins and jewels.
+Some died in Haidari, for lack of medicines or from beatings.

-On August 3, 1944, the Jews of Kos, Rhodes and Athens were loaded onto cattle cars and sent to Auschwitz extermination camp, where it arrived on August 16; after the selection, more than thousand people were sent to gas chambers.
+On August 3, 1944, the Jews of Kos, Rhodes and Athens were loaded onto cattle cars and sent to Auschwitz, where they arrived on August 16.
+After selection, more than thousand people were sent to gas chambers.